Caribou Island (near Michipicoten Island)

 Caribou Island is an uninhabited island in the eastern end of Lake Superior, 40 km south of Michipicoten Island.
 It lies entirely within the territorial waters of Canada although only about five kilometres from the international border between Canada and the United States.
 It is approximately 5.6 km long and 2.4 km wide, and 1600 acres in area.
-The interior is low scrub and bog with small lakes, Little Italy, Hambone, and Deer Lake among many unnamed ones.
+The interior is low scrub and bog with small lakes, including Little Italy, Hambone, and Deer Lake among many unnamed ones.
 Several of the lakes are maintained by beavers and all are several feet above Lake Superior.

 History

+Canadians first went to Caribou Island around 1820 when nearly 400 acres of the islands 1,600 acres were found to have large deposits of bird guano.
+At the time this was an important part in making gunpowder and would be for nearly five years a primary source of saltpeter for the Ontario powder works in 1852.The reef around Caribou island made travel difficult for many merchants and harvesters moving from Michipicoten Island.

 Caribou Island was considered for an emergency landing airport (YCI) during World War II but it was never built because of the proximity of the twin cities of Sault Ste.
 Marie, Michigan, and Sault Ste.
 Marie, Ontario, only about 80–90 miles SE.
 However an interior lake, Deer Lake on the center East side of the island, was used as an Amphibian base with a dock and ramp built by the last private owners of the island because of the unpredictable water/wave condition of Lake Superior.
 A small three room cabin was built on the east shore of Lake Superior adjacent to Deer Lake and the Amphibian base.

 The island was privately held by a group of hunters and stocked with caribou in the late 1800s.
 It was considered a private hunting preserve through the early 1900s.
 The caribou were very aggressive, treeing the lighthouse keeper for hours on several occasions.
 It is rumored that the light house keepers poached caribou and beaver.
 One winter, in the 1920s, the caribou walked off the island when the lake froze over.
 Because of the Great Depression, the island was not restocked and the island was more or less abandoned by the approximately 15 owners-in-common.
 The island was acquired completely by the Roys A. Ellis family in the 1960s and was transferred to the Mellon Conservancy Trust of the Andrew W. Mellon Foundation in the early 1980s to never be developed.

 In 2018 6 caribou were moved to Caribou Island from Michipicoten Island to the north, due to pressure from Michipicoten First Nation.